 Your abs are primarily an endurance muscle, so most of my routine is centered around building endurance—abs respond best to high repetition, low weight exercises.

 But, this isn’t to say that you should neglect weighted ab exercises entirely.
 Personally, I found that when I added in some weighted ab exercises my abs popped almost immediately.

-Here is my personal ab routine that I used to get a six pack for my photoshoot:
+Here is my personal ab routine that I use weekly:

 The reason that this ab workout routine works so well is because it combines strength training with hypertrophy training for your abs.
 The rope crunches and weighted incline sit ups are both weighted exercises, which will give your abs strength and density.